thomasesmith/vw-car-net-api/README.md

 ***

 ## First, You Need Access Tokens
 After the update in October of 2019, Car-Net now uses an Oauth scheme to log you in to the app.
 So in order to get tokens programmatically, you have to scrape some values from the log in forms that the process generates.
-It's a bit of a hack, and you'll have to perform four seperate requests before you can even request access tokens, but it does work.
-Don't worry, we'll go in to detail for each of them.
+It's a bit of a hack, and you'll have to perform four separate requests before you can even request access tokens, but it does work.
+Don't worry, we'll go in to great detail for each of them.

 But before we do, a quick word about how PKCE works...

 #### "Code Challenge" / "Code Verifier"

-Oauth PKCE schemes like the one Car-Net uses require you to submit a `code_challenge` string in the first request that generates the log in form, and then in the final step submit a `code_verifier` string that relates crytographically to that original `code_challenge` string you submitted.
+Oauth PKCE schemes like the one Car-Net uses require you to submit a `code_challenge` string in the first request that generates the log in form, and then in the final step submit a `code_verifier` string that relates cryptographically to that original `code_challenge` string you submitted.
 There are countless better ways to learn how Oauth works than this document, and you should find them and read them, but if you don't want to go to that trouble, you can also just use [this handy little PKCE generator](https://tonyxu-io.github.io/pkce-generator) by [Tony Xu](https://tonyxu.io) that will generate a Code Challenge string out of a submitted Code Verifier.

 Simply enter *a 64-character random hex value* (characters a-f and 0-9) in to the "Verifier" field, click "Generate Code Challenge," and there you go.